rubiojr/diskid/README.md

     head -n 20 ubuntu64-1104.vmdk > /tmp/dchunk && curl -X POST -F chunk=@/tmp/dchunk http://diskid.frameos.org

+## NERD STUFF

+DiskID Webservice is a thin wrapper around the bleeding edge version of qemu-img from the QEMU project: http://qemu.org

+All the magic happens there!

 Copyright (c) 2011 Sergio Rubio.
 See LICENSE.txt for further details.